-As a foreign national living in the United States after entering illegally, your marriage to a U.S. citizen may not, unfortunately, create a straightforward path to a U.S. green card (lawful permanent residence).
+As a foreign national living in the U.S. after entering illegally, your marriage to a U.S. citizen may not, unfortunately, create a straightforward path to a U.S. green card (lawful permanent residence).
 U.S. immigration law has created various penalties for people who both enter and stay in the U.S. without permission.

 We'll explain the problems here.
 The penalties you might face partly depend on how many times you crossed the U.S. border without permission or inspection.